TotallyInformation/node-red-contrib-uibuilder/README.md

 You will want to change the front-end code to match your requirements since, by default, it displays some rough dynamic information using JQuery and reflects any received messages back to Node-RED (including control messages).
 You can find this in `~/.node-red/uibuilder/<url>` by default.
 As a minimum, you need an `index.html` file.
 But you need the `index.js` file as well if you want Socket.IO communications to work.
 You will also need `manifest.json` for mobile use.

 The local `index.(html|js)` files are well documented and should show you how to get started with your own customisations.
 There are also some examples, with code, on the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).

+The node also has a second output port.
+This is used exclusively for control messages.
+Control messages are sent by the server when a client connects or disconnects and by the front-end client when the websocket has connected and when the client is ready to receive messages (after window.load by default).
+The connect and ready messages have a `"cache-control": "REPLAY"` property which is designed to be used with [node-red-contrib-infocache]() or your own message cache so that new or reconnecting clients can receive cached information (similar to Dashboard widgets).

 _[back to top](#contents)_